 The first step is for you and your partner to have a long honest chat about the situation.
 You are the adults in that household.
 Go out for a walk with no children and tell him how you feel, as an adult, not a squabbling child wanting daddy’s approval.
 Remind each other what is good about your relationship.
 Take pen and paper and make a list of the positives and negatives about family life together.
 Look at the negatives and explore what you’d like instead.

 Explore your family values and come up with a combined set of ‘house rules’.
 House rules are boundaries that adults set – you and your partner – and all four children abide by and follow.
 Children respond well to boundaries, it makes them feel safe, even though their job is to challenge them.
 Once you both come up with a list, which should include your much-loved family dinners, good behaviour and sharing household chores, decide what the consequences will be if they are broken.
 Remember that if there are no consequences you might as well not bother wasting your breath.

 Have a family meeting and present the house rules

 Let the girls know that although you are their father’s partner you don’t want to take their mum’s place, just as their dad is not your sons’ father.
 You do however need to make quite clear that you and your partner are the adults in your household and that you’ll be supporting one another in establishing the new house rules.
 This message needs to come from both of you.

 Be open to negotiate with the children, show some flexibility on the minor issues and don’t budge on the big stuff.
-Once agreed do not under any circumstances deviate from the rules.
+Explain why you’re doing it and once agreed do not deviate from the rules.
 Be prepared for the girls to retaliate at first but keep to the plan.